CanastaWiki/Canasta-Documentation/setup.md

 volumed in as `mediawiki/config/LocalSettings.php -> /var/www/mediawiki/w/LocalSettings.php`
 * `./images` - persistent bind-mount which stores the wiki images, volumed in as `mediawiki/images -> /var/www/mediawiki/w/images`
-* `./skins` - persistent bind-mount which stores 3rd party skins, volumed in as `/var/www/mediawiki/w/user-skins`
+* `./skins` - persistent bind-mount which stores user-installed skins, volumed in as `/var/www/mediawiki/w/user-skins`
-* `./extensions` - persistent bind-mount which stores 3rd party extensions, volumed in as `/var/www/mediawiki/w/user-extensions`
+* `./extensions` - persistent bind-mount which stores user-installed extensions, volumed in as `/var/www/mediawiki/w/user-extensions`
 * `./_initdb` - persistent bind-mount which can be used to initialize the database container with a mysql dump.
 You can place `.sql` or `.gz` database dump there.
 This is optional and